samyakpiya/pet-center/README.md

 - useTransition() for Server Actions (Loading State): To get a loading state with server actions outside forms, use useTransition()
 - useOptimistic() for Optimistic UI
 - flushSync() to force updates synchronously.
 The normal behavior is that React batches state updates together.
+- react-hook-form for performant, flexible and extensible forms